 - In a single request, 1000 items and 1000 options can be sent.

 - When does the callback trigger for this API?

 - This endpoint processes its tasks asynchronously by utilizing a queueing mechanism.
 The time it takes to respond to a request you place depends upon the current backlog on the queue, and, the payload size.
 While we can’t provide any guarantees on the queue, but our infrastructure is equipped to ensure with a 99% probability that you will receive a response within 10 minutes.

-- What should be the tax names for the menu?
+- What should be the tax names?